ECHibiki/Kissu-Feedback-and-Forms/README.md

 9. TDD to display a singular response.
     - ...
 10. TDD to download all responses to a given form.
     - Initialize, create a form and create some test responses
     - Test to determin that the function will properly zip all the given directory properly
     - Will have to unzip to determine correct contents.
+11. TDD to delete a form
+    - ...
+12. TDD to delete a response
+    - ...
 ### Client Side
 Create a React library which will initialize multiple types of displays depending on the page's request
+1. Mod Login UI
+2. Mod Form displays
+     - Display of all forms in a select list
+     - Selection of list leads to a display of all responses
+     - Allows for deleting a form or getting all responses
+     - A form can be viewed on it's own
+     - Each response is a dropdown and expanding will render the given one
+     - Allows for deleting a response
+     - A response can be viewed on it's own
+3. Mod form creation
+    - Verify no empty data is being sent
+4. User form display and submission
+     - Past history with given form

 ## Closing Remarks
   - In the future these test cases will either be augmented or new ones will be created